-- A. The specialist MDT is split into disease types with small renal cancers being the first disease type discussed. - 24 196 Q. Just one more on scheduling and pre-op assessment.
+A. The specialist MDT is split into disease types with small renal cancers being the first disease type discussed.

+24 196 Q. Just one more on scheduling and pre-op assessment.
 You have eloquently illustrated the, sort of, complexities of waiting lists and things like that.
 I was interested that you seemed to do a lot with your secretary.
-Do you not have a waiting list office to prioritise so that stent change patients don't get

-- forgotten about, et cetera?
-That's one question? - 2 A. That was the practice I would have been used to in - 3 Sheffield where we have a scheduling team that did it. - 4 In Southern Trust the secretarial team act in that - 5 scheduling role in liaison with the Consultant, and so - 6 the practice was somewhat different to what I had - 7 experienced in Sheffield where we added to a pooled - 8 waiting list, and the scheduling team scheduled - 9 patients with some discussion with the consultants but - 10 to the consultants' theatre list, according to each of - our sub-specialist expertise. - 12 197 Q. That's a slight change of culture to Northern Ireland. - okay. - 14 A. Pre-Covid it was very much you managed your own waiting - list.
-I would say now there is a lot more pooling and - 16 working across a single waiting list for the teams - 17 post-Covid.
-It's different to Belfast where we do have - 18 a scheduler in Belfast. - 19 198 Q. Okay.
-Lastly, the Inquiry came to our attention for - two cases, all surgical outcomes, not under your - 21 service.
-One theme we identified was somewhat - 22 preceptive admission arrangements, lack of pre-op - assessment, or might have been available but the time - 24 wasn't allowed for it.
-Is that what happens in your - 25 service, can you reassure us? - 26 A. It's across different categories and accepting that we - 27 prioritise or effectively ration types of surgery at - the moment, red flag patients would be added to the - 29 waiting list and would get pre-operative assessment done, because their pre-operative assessment will be done within time.
-The practice now, that green form is not a piece of paper any more.
-It's an electronic form that, on submission, goes directly to the pre-operative assessment team, so the red flag patients are sent their appointment for pre-operative assessment because the pre-operative assessment team have received that For the urgent patients, essentially where them patients are coming or likely to be called for, then pre-operative assessment is arranged in advance of The challenge is knowing, if you like, how many that. patients to have ready, because pre-operative assessment needs to be done within three months.
-I think is the guide for surgery.
-You can't get them all preoperatively assessed too early, you don't want to have every patient added to the waiting list preoperatively assessed at the time of adding to the waiting list, because lots of it will become out of date and you will use a huge resource doing something that then needs to be repeated.
-Specifically with complex major, with some cardiac
+Do you not have a waiting list office to prioritise so that stent change patients don't get forgotten about, et cetera?
+That's one question?
+1 2 That was the practice I would have been used to in Α. 3 Sheffield where we have a scheduling team that did it.
+In Southern Trust the secretarial team act in that 4 5 scheduling role in liaison with the Consultant, and so 6 the practice was somewhat different to what I had 7 experienced in Sheffield where we added to a pooled 8 waiting list, and the scheduling team scheduled 9 patients with some discussion with the consultants but to the consultants' theatre list, according to each of 10 11 our sub-specialist expertise.

+- 12 197 Q. That's a slight change of culture to Northern Ireland.13 Okay. - A. Pre-Covid it was very much you managed your own waiting list.
+I would say now there is a lot more pooling and working across a single waiting list for the teams post-Covid.
+It's different to Belfast where we do have a scheduler in Belfast. - 19 198 Q. Okav.
+Lastly, the Inquiry came to our attention for 20 two cases, all surgical outcomes, not under your 21 service.
+One theme we identified was somewhat preceptive admission arrangements, lack of pre-op 22 23 assessment, or might have been available but the time 24 wasn't allowed for it.
+Is that what happens in your service, can you reassure us?
+25 - A. It's across different categories and accepting that we prioritise or effectively ration types of surgery at the moment, red flag patients would be added to the waiting list and would get pre-operative assessment done, because their pre-operative assessment will be 1 2 done within time.
+The practice now, that green form is 3 not a piece of paper any more.
+It's an electronic form that, on submission, goes directly to the pre-operative 4 5 assessment team, so the red flag patients are sent their appointment for pre-operative assessment because 6 7 the pre-operative assessment team have received that For the urgent patients, essentially where them 8 form.
+9 patients are coming or likely to be called for, then pre-operative assessment is arranged in advance of 10 The challenge is knowing, if you like, how many 11 that.
+12 patients to have ready, because pre-operative 13 assessment needs to be done within three months.
+14 I think is the guide for surgery.
+You can't get them all preoperatively assessed too early, you don't want 15 16 to have every patient added to the waiting list preoperatively assessed at the time of adding to the 17 18 waiting list, because lots of it will become out of 19 date and you will use a huge resource doing something 20 that then needs to be repeated.
+21 Specifically with complex major, with some cardiac 199 Q.